Off My Mind: S.H.I.E.L.D. And Rewriting Marvel's History

 " Me on the otherhand?
 I LOVE secret histories.
 LOVE them, adore them. "hahahaha good stuff, I don't hate or love secret histories until I've read them, some are good some are bad, but i personally think Leonardo Da Vinci running around battling Galactus sounds pretty friggin cool

-" Me on the otherhand?
+" @Crackdown said:" Me on the otherhand?
 I LOVE secret histories.
 LOVE them, adore them. "hahahaha good stuff, I don't hate or love secret histories until I've read them, some are good some are bad, but i personally think Leonardo Da Vinci running around battling Galactus sounds pretty friggin cool "

 This.
 Personally, I loved the Green Goblin/Gwen Stacy story.